-De Rompe y Raja,founded in 1995, is a cultural organization dedicated to preserving and promoting Afro-Peruvian traditions and culture from the coastal region of Peru.
-Artistic Director Gabriela Shiroma formed this company with a focus on Afro-Peruvian music and dance, a genre where indigenous Peruvian, African, and European cultures intersect.
-De Rompe y Raja serves as a cultural bridge, enabling Afro-Peruvian master teachers to visit and share their art; and as an umbrella organization for related projects, including the youth ensemble Huaranguito, and El Atajo de San Francisco.
+De Rompe y Raja Cultural Association, founded in 1995, is dedicated to preserving, promoting, and making visible Afro-Peruvian traditions and culture from coastal Peru.
+Gabriela Shiroma formed this pioneering company focusing on Afro-Peruvian music and dance—the intersection of indigenous Peruvian, European, and African influences—a genre then virtually unknown outside of Peru.
+De Rompe y Raja is a cultural bridge, as a home to visiting master teachers and as an umbrella organization for related projects, including the youth ensemble Huaranguito, and El Atajo de San Francisco.

 DANCE ORIGIN: Peru GENRE: Afro-Peruvian TITLE:Toromata—The Bull Kills ARTISTIC DIRECTOR: Gabriela Shiroma CHOREOGRAPHERS: Julio Cesar Baluarte, Gabriela Shiroma, Carlos Venturo DANCERS: Julio Cesar Baluarte, Fernanda Bustamante, Joseph Copley, Adriana Rodriguez, Gabriela Shiroma, Carlos Venturo, Tyese Wortham MUSICIANS: Maricruz Bisso (vocals), Fernanda Bustamante (violin), Max Guimarey (cajón), Jonathan Hernandez (cajón), José Roberto Hernandez (guitar), Alberto Palomino (congas), Peta Robles (cajón), Rosa Los Santos (vocals, percussion)